 Depending on the type of oil, there will be different drying times, most favorable to use are:

-Even though the biggest problem about this oil is how long it takes to dry it is the most organic (when it is 100% pure).
+Even though the biggest problem with this oil is how long it takes to dry, it is the most organic (when it is 100% pure).
 It is the safest oil to use in this phase and when completely dry the finish leaves the wood stronger.

 This petroleum-based, non-toxic oil is fairly affordable.
-Once cured it is resistant to liquids and foods, but it does wear off over time and may need reapplication.
+Once cured, it is resistant to liquids and food, but it does wear off over time and may need reapplication.

-Another organic oil that once dry does not give off a smell of old food like other oils.
+Another organic oil that once dried does not give off a smell of old food like other oils.
 It also leaves the wood with a satin finish.

 One should look for allergen-free oil, especially if a food utensil is being sealed.

 Butcher Block Oil

 The natural oil is environmentally friendly, which cures the wood to a low allergen.
 It also produces a relatively impervious finish.